If you are looking for the best aftershaves on the market today, you have come to the right place.

 This is the best traditional aftershave out there on the market.

-They also have another aftershave lotion with shea butter and sandalwood oil instead of the eucalyptus and menthol.
+They also have another postshave lotion with shea butter and sandalwood oil instead of the eucalyptus and menthol.

 See the consensus of over 1,000 customer reviews here on Amazon.